Other projects

 Brain pattern texture

-Every episode was filmed, directed, and edited by me.
+Every episode is filmed, directed, and edited by me.
 The visual language — couch setting, warm lighting, intimate two-shot framing — was a deliberate attempt to make the conversation feel like something you're overhearing rather than watching.
-The goal was to lower the psychological distance between the hosts and the audience, which meant resisting anything that looked like a studio: no hard lighting, no formal framing, nothing that would signal "expert talking at you."
+No hard studio lighting, no formal framing, nothing that would signal "expert talking at you."

 Three episodes are currently live, each exploring a different dimension of the book's central theme of identity and self-affirmation: